-HB 1133 was approved by the House Healthcare Regulation Subcommittee on 3/22/23.
-SB 454 will be heard in the Senate Health Policy Committee on 3/27/23.
+SB 454 was approved by the Senate Health Policy Committee on 3/27/23.

 Physician Assistants' Prescriptive Authority - HB 481 by Rep. Lauren Melo (R-Naples) removes the requirement that physician assistants may only prescribe or dispense drugs under physician's supervision.
 The bill also deletes the negative drug formulary and allows physician assistants to procure medical devices.